R

 Chakra Associations: Heart, Root.

-Historical Associations: courage; passion; vitality; good fortune; invincibility; love; romance; prosperity; peace; willpower; fire.
+Historical Associations: courage; passion; vitality; good fortune; invincibility; love; romance; prosperity; peace; willpower; fire; protection.

 Historically Used to Treat: protect against illness; hemorrhages; flatulence; biliousness; inflammatory diseases; to staunch bleeding; an antidote to poison.